 Why choose this course

 Our MRes Economics is designed to be your first step towards doctoral research, leading typically to our three-year PhD, or it may lead to a stand-alone MRes degree.

-We offer generous studentships for the duration of the MRes/PhD course for those with strong research potential, covering international fees, a stipend (for 2019 entry, up to £18,069) and (3) a yearly research allowance.
+We offer generous studentships for the duration of the MRes/PhD course for those with strong research potential, covering (1) international fees, (2) a yearly stipend (for 2020-21 entry, up to £18,069) and (3) a yearly research allowance.
 In addition to the yearly research allowance, there are funds available for periods of research abroad, and other research expenses.
 When you apply, if you require funding, you will automatically be considered for one of our scholarships.
 See our studentships page for other available scholarships.

 Our School of Economics produces graduates sought-after by leading economics departments, central banks, research institutions, consultancies and think tanks around the world.

 We are ranked in the top 10 for business and economics in the United Kingdom by the Times Higher Education World University Rankings 2020.